rdzcn/mk-todo/docs/week27.md

 8. Implement `ShowCompletedToggler` component.
-It should accept repo as its only parameter.
-It should contain all the logic whether to show “Show” or “Hide” button, and it should interact with the repo directly.
+It should accept state as its only parameter.
+It should contain all the logic whether to show “Show” or “Hide” button, and it should interact with the state directly.

 - Done. [commit](https://github.com/rdzcn/mk-todo/pull/10/commits/bc4908ab14ea22fe148a7fc891a74067cf37ca28)